iaschnei/iaschnei/README.md

 ### Hey there, i'm Ianaël !

-Currently a computer science student at 42 Paris, I specialise in low level development and cybersecurity.
+Currently a computer science student at 42 Paris, I specialise in software development and cybersecurity.

 You'll find school projects such as a homemade kernel, CTF-like challenges or a web server.
 I also put there some personal projects such as and emulator for the chip-8.